gnosis/gnosisvpn-client/ONBOARDING.md

 - **PROTOCOL**: Select **UDP**.

 6. Click **Update Port Mappings** to save your changes.
+7. Ensure you configure port-forwarding on your router to expose the REST API port `3001` and the UDP port `1422` to the internet.

 ### 6. Configure GnosisVPN client - hoprd node [macOS]